cfpb/design-manual/ui-toolkit/modals.md

 * Add `role="alertdialog"` to the modal.
 * Code the close minicon using a `button` element for more semantic markup.
 * Provide separate focus and hover states for the close minicon and any next action buttons.
-* When the modal opens, set the focus to the first interactive element.
+* When the modal opens, set the focus to the first element they need to interact with.
+This could be either the first form field in the modal or the primary action button.
 * Save the last active element on the parent window, and return the focus there when the modal is closed.

 </div>